- IBS can cause abdominal pain in the setting of having stool changes such as constipation or diarrhea.

 - There are lots of treatments that can improve symptoms.

-Approximately 8% of middle school students and 17% of high school students have symptoms of IBS which is similar to the amount of adults who are affected.
+Irritable Bowel Syndrome (IBS) is the most common gastrointestinal (digestive) disorder in the U.S. According to research studies, approximately 8% of middle school students and 17% of high school students have symptoms of IBS, which is similar to the amount of adults who are affected.

 What is Irritable Bowel Syndrome (IBS)?

-Irritable bowel syndrome is a condition that involves the muscles in the intestines.
-Normally these muscles tighten and release in a regular pattern to move waste through the intestines.
-However with IBS it is believed that the contractions may be too fast (causing diarrhea), slow (causing constipation), or go back and forth between both.
+IBS is defined by a cluster of symptoms of abdominal pain occurring with a change in stooling pattern.
+IBS is a condition that involves increased sensitivity of the gut and affects how the muscles in the intestines tighten.
+It is believed that the contractions may be too fast (causing diarrhea), slow (causing constipation), or go back and forth between both.
 That’s why it is called “irritable” bowel syndrome.

 Symptoms may include:

 - Changeis bowel habits

 - White mucous in stool

 Doctors don’t know the exact cause of IBS.
 Most people believe that a combination of problems may be responsible for the symptoms.

 - Extra sensitive organs in the abdominal cavity